Hier werden die Unterschiede zwischen zwei Versionen angezeigt.

 ====== kraken ====== | ====== kraken ====== | ||

-- | ‘I could not afford the American Dream:’ This retired US veteran relocated | + | UK project trials carbon capture at sea to help tackle climate change |
+- | An eerie spiral lit up the European skies.
+Here’s why such light shows are becoming more common | + | UK project trials carbon capture at sea to help tackle climate change |

-- | “I could not afford | + | “The reason why sea water holds so much carbon is that when you put CO2 into the water, 99% of it becomes other forms of dissolved carbon that don’t exchange with the atmosphere,” says Paul Halloran, a professor of Ocean and Climate Science at the University of Exeter, who leads the SeaCURE team. |
+- | Shortly after launch, social media users began to report | + | “The reason why sea water holds so much carbon is that when you put CO2 into the water, 99% of it becomes other forms of dissolved carbon that don’t exchange with the atmosphere,” says Paul Halloran, a professor of Ocean and Climate Science at the University of Exeter, who leads the SeaCURE team. |

-- | According | + | “But it also means it’s very straightforward |
+- | The scene was “likely | + | “But it also means it’s very straightforward |

 + | SeaCURE started building a pilot plant about a year ago, at the Weymouth Sea Life Centre on the southern coast of England.
-Operational for the past few months, it is designed to process 3,000 liters of seawater per minute | ||
+Operational for the past few months, it is designed to process 3,000 liters | ||

-- | While they considered moving | + | “We wanted |
+- | A ghostly spiral | + | |